-REQUIRED TEXT: Foundations of Astrophysics by Barbara Ryden & Bradley Peterson,
+REQUIRED TEXT: Foundations of Astrophysics by Barbara Ryden & Bradley Peterson, Cambridge Press.
+You can get the e-book or the paper copy.

-Pearson Press.
 AST3018 will cover chapters 1 - 7 and 13 - 17.

 COURSE DESCRIPTION: This course offers a broad overview of modern astrophysics.
 This course is the first of a two-semester sequence consisting of AST3018 and AST3019.
 This sequence is intended for majors in a physical science or engineering who have completed the first semester (i.e. mechanics and optics) of a calculus based introductory physics course and are taking the second semester of a calculus-based physics course (i.e. electricity & magnetism and thermodynamics).